srcfl/srcful-documentation/docs/whitepaper/12-team.md

 We're living in the age of exponential growth for solar and batteries.
 It's not just fast—it's rocket-speed fast.
 But here's the thing: all this growth needs coordination.
 That's where we come in.

-At Srcful, we're not just riding the wave of renewable energy—we're steering it.
+At Sourceful, we're not just riding the wave of renewable energy—we're steering it.
 Our mission?
 To accelerate the transition to a decentralized, renewable energy future.
 We're talking about a future where power isn't just clean, it's democratized.

 Here's what we see:
 1. Solar panels popping up everywhere, from rooftops to fields.